ggwc82/ggwc82.github.io/_posts/2016-02-10-vimchallenge.markdown

 ---
 layout: post
-title: VIM Challenge, accepted!
+title: Vim Challenge, accepted!
 date: 2016-02-10 21:00
 categories: makers blog ronin vim
 tags: [vim challenge]
 ---

 So a bunch of us from the Ronin cohort were talking about learning VIM over the past week.
-So we decided to create VIM Club.
-There was already a Slack channel named 'vimming' created by the supreme being known as Nikesh (where's my stickers dude?) so like an invading horde we stormed that channel and made it our own.
+So we decided to create Vim Club.
+There was already a Slack channel named 'Vimming' created by the supreme being known as Nikesh (where's my stickers dude?) so like an invading horde we stormed that channel and made it our own.

-We've all heard about how steep the learning curve is for VIM, however whats harder - learning Ruby, Rails, JavaScript, TDD etc. in 12 weeks or learning one tool created way back in the 90s.
+We've all heard about how steep the learning curve is for Vim, however whats harder - learning Ruby, Rails, JavaScript, TDD etc. in 12 weeks or learning one tool created way back in the 90s.
 I figured I'm in the optimal environment and surrounded by similarly motivated people to make sure I succeed at this.
 And succeed I will, because I deleted my Sublime Text 2 last night.
 That's how committed I am.
 There is no going back.

 ![my collection of mice](/images/mice.jpg)